 KU Law offers 11 joint degree programs that allow students to simultaneously pursue a Juris Doctor and an additional graduate degree.
 The programs allow students to complete two degrees in less time than it would take to work toward the degrees separately.

 The law school is an integral part of the University of Kansas, the state's flagship research institution and a member of the prestigious Association of American Universities (AAU).
-That connection makes possible joint degree programs with a dozen other professional schools and departments at KU.
+That connection makes possible joint degree programs with a wide range of other professional schools and departments at KU.

 Students must apply separately to the law school and the companion graduate program.